solarslurpi/GrowBuddies/docs/gus.md

 ### Install The Software
 #### Resources
 I found the following stuff on the web to be helpful:
+- [Python Virtual Environments](https://www.youtube.com/watch?v=ApDThpsr2Fw&t=1295s) at this point in the video, the difference between `virtualenv` and `venv` are explained.
+More details are given in [Virtualenv RTD](https://virtualenv.pypa.io/en/latest/).
 - [Installing mosquitto on Rasp Pi](https://pimylifeup.com/raspberry-pi-mosquitto-mqtt-server/)
 - [mqtt Explorer](http://mqtt-explorer.com/) - this tool does exactly what the name implies.
 It allows you to explore the mqtt traffic as it whizzes by.
 You can also publish messages.
 Very handy.
 - [YouTube video on mqtt Last Will and Testament](https://www.youtube.com/watch?v=dNy9GEXngoE).
 Good to know how this works (and why).